hyperledger/firefly-tokens-erc1155/README.md

 ### `/createpool`

+If `config.address`, `config.startId`, and `config.endId` are all specified, the connector will assume that a token pool has already been created on the specified contract, using the specified subset of token IDs (inclusive).
+Note: Because ERC1155 defines the token ID as uint256, the range of possible IDs is `0x0` to `0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff`.

-If `config.address` is specified, the connector will invoke the `create()` method of the ERC1155 token contract at the specified address.
+If `config.address` is specified, the connector will invoke the `create()` method (as defined in the `IERC1155MixedFungible` interface) of the ERC1155 token contract at the specified address.

 If `config.address` is not specified, and `CONTRACT_ADDRESS` is set in the connector's environment, the `create()` method of that contract will be invoked.